 Today I was challenged by a prosecutor to show him one example of someone who was denied a job because of a public intoxication misdemeanor conviction.
 Since I have mostly beaten those charges when I am hired to defend them, I don’t know of any off hand.
 The other problems I would have in presenting such an example is client confidentiality and the fact that many people who are denied a particular job don’t know why they were denied that job.
 What they know well is how crummy it feels to have to mark “yes” in the box below that familiar job application question, “have you ever been convicted of a felony or misdemeanor?” knowing that doing so is going to make their already, perhaps, difficult task of getting that job even more difficult.
 Lying is not a good option as 90% of all employers are conducting background checks and lying on a job application is a legally valid reason to deny a job or, worse, to fire someone who has already been hired.
 It is beyond any serious dispute that those who have been convicted of crimes (aka “criminals”) are going to have a more difficult time getting ahead in life than those that haven’t.
-Employers can pick and choose among many qualified applicants for a given position and it is ludicrous to suggest that they won’t discriminate in favor of those with no criminal history.
+Employers can pick and choose among many qualified applicants for a given position and it is ludicrous to suggest that they won’t discriminate in favor of those with no criminal convictions.

 Here are some things that everyone who applies for a job with one or more criminal convictions should know (and be advised of):